PharmaLedger-IMI/helm-charts/usecases/new-network/readme.md

 #### Step 3: Adjust private_configs/network_name/charts/quorum-node-0/quorum-start/values.yaml

 The file contains parametrization for different sets of values:
-1. specific data for the upload of the public shared information
+1. specific data for the upload of the public shared information (example github token, user, email, etc)
 2. specific data for the use case network, company name, public blockchain node endpoint and port
 3. storage data used by the blockchain deployment
 4. different annotations or configurations for the deployment